jonathanlamar/kanagawa.nvim/README.md

 All the hard work for HSLuv support and the excellent highlight groups comes from the wonderful [Kanagawa](https://github.com/rebelot/kanagawa.nvim) colorscheme.
 My original intention was to make a warmer and more desaturated version of Kanagawa and merge it in as a theme, but the work to do so in a logical way ended up being this repo, which is more general.
+I ended up basically ripping off the idea of [Base16](https://github.com/chriskempson/base16), but with highlight groups and features from Kanagawa (which I love), and hopefully my own spin on logical palette extrapolation.